fresconews/guides/branches.md

 feature has been made independent of other code in development I'm free to push it to production whenever it's ready.

 ## Bug Fixes & Hot Fixes
 Depending on the timeline for a bug fix, you may either branch it off of the master or development working copy.
 If you're fixing a critical bug, you should almost always branch off the bug as a **hotfix branch**.
 Hotfix and bug fixes should be prefixed with `hotfix-` to indicate what the branch is for.
 So if your bug/hot fix needs to go immediately to the production deployment - first, branch it off of master and and write your fix, and second, merge the fix into both the environment you need to deploy it in **and** the development environment so you have your latest changes.
-Alternatively, you can just merge the master branch into your development branch to get the latest fixes (we talk about this more `Keeping up to date`)
+Alternatively, you can just merge the master branch into your development branch to get the latest fixes (we talk about this more `Propogating Fixes`)

 ## Keeping up to date